chasberry/orgmode-accessories/ravel-org.md

 ### template-alist

-    (org-export-define-derived-backend latex-noweb latex
+(org-export-define-derived-backend 'latex-noweb 'latex
-      :translate-alist ((src-block . org-ravel-src-block)
-                        (inline-src-block . org-ravel-inline-src-block))
+:translate-alist '((src-block . org-ravel-src-block) (inline-src-block . org-ravel-inline-src-block)) :menu-entry
-      :menu-entry
-      (?l 1
+'(?l 1
 ((?r "As Rnw File" org-ravel-latex-noweb-dispatch))))

 ### chunk style

 (defun org-ravel-chunk-style-latex-noweb
 (label ravel r-headers-attr src-code)
 "Chunk style for noweb style.
-    LABEL is the chunk name, RAVEL is the collection of ravel args as a string, R-HEADERS-ATTR is the collection of headers from Babel as a string parseable by `org-babel-parse-header-arguments',
-    SRC-CODE is the code from the block."
+LABEL is the chunk name, RAVEL is the collection of ravel args as a string, R-HEADERS-ATTR is the collection of headers from Babel as a string parseable by `org-babel-parse-header-arguments', SRC-CODE is the code from the block."
 (concat
 "<<" label
 (if (and ravel label) ",") ravel ">>=\n" src-code
 "@ %def\n"))

 ### inline src style

 (defun org-ravel-inline-style-latex-noweb
 (inline-src-block contents info)
 "Traditional Sweave style Sexpr using the INLINE-SRC-BLOCK element.
 CONTENTS holds the contents of the item.
 INFO is a plist holding contextual information."
 (format "\\Sexpr{ %s }" (org-element-property :value inline-src-block)))

 ### export dispatcher